 57.8 percent of respondents believe that digital events - for example via streaming or virtual reality - cannot replace on-site events.
-This is the result of the study "Events Switzerland 2021" by the Zurich University of Applied Sciences ZHAW.
+These are the findings of the "Events Switzerland 2021" study conducted by the Zurich University of Applied Sciences ZHAW.

 The older, the better live